-Sex At Dawn proposes a different interpretation of human sexuality, challenging the idea that we are mostly monogamous and proposing that we are instead mostly polyamorous.
+Sex At Dawn proposes a different interpretation of human sexuality than the standard “western ideal”, challenging the precept that we are mostly monogamous and proposing that we are instead mostly polyamorous.

 - We are (probably) naturally more polyamorous than monogamous

 - Physically speaking, we are in between polyamory and monogamy

 - Men lose testosterone in monogamous long relationships and crave diversity

 About the Authors: Christopher Ryan did not originally have a background in psychology, evolutionary psychology or any of the likes.
 At least until he got a M.A. and Ph.D. from an online learning program.

 Cacilda Jethá, the other author, is Ryan’s wife and is a doctor (M.D.).

 We didn’t descend from apes.